ttscoff/na_gem/README.md

-    --exact                                - Search query is exact text match (not tokens) --file=TODO_FILE                       - Display matches from specific todo file ([relative] path) (default: none) --hidden                               - Include hidden directories while traversing --in, --todo=TODO                      - Display matches from a known todo file anywhere in history (short name) (may be used more than once, default: none)
+    --exact                                - Search query is exact text match (not tokens) --file=TODO_FILE                       - Display matches from specific todo file ([relative] path) (default: none) --hidden                               - Include hidden directories while traversing --human                                - Format durations in human-friendly form --in, --todo=TODO                      - Display matches from a known todo file anywhere in history (short name) (may be used more than once, default: none)
-    --nest                                 - Output actions nested by file --no_file                              - No filename in output
+    --json_times                           - Output times as JSON object (implies --times and --done) --nest                                 - Output actions nested by file --no_file                              - No filename in output
     --[no-]notes                           - Include notes in output
-    --omnifocus                            - Output actions nested by file and project -p, --prio, --priority=PRIORITY        - Match actions with priority, allows <>= comparison (may be used more than once, default: none)
+    --omnifocus                            - Output actions nested by file and project --only_timed                           - Show only actions that have a duration (@started and @done) --only_times                           - Output only elapsed time totals (implies --times and --done) -p, --prio, --priority=PRIORITY        - Match actions with priority, allows <>= comparison (may be used more than once, default: none)
     --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --regex                                - Search query is regular expression